HFM3/owlet/README.md

 ```

 ### CSV
-If viewing the data stored within an EGF file in a tabular format is desired, the **write_csv()** function can be used is the same way as the **write_geojson()** function.
+To view/manipulate an EGF file in as a table, the **write_csv()** function can be used in the same way as the **write_geojson()** function.

 To export data in CSV format, first save the export file path to a variable.
-Notice that the file name and file extension of the new file to be created is included in the path.
+(Notice that the new file's name and file extension are included in the path.)

 Then call the function **write_csv()** and pass it the path of the file to be created as well as the variable that holds the EGF geometry.